hackle/blogger/src/raw/dont-pattern-match-just-pass-function.md

-We explore the difference between pattern matching and passing in functions as arguments, and see how it makes a lot of sense in imperative languages such as C# when dealing with null values.
+We explore the difference between pattern matching and passing in functions as arguments, and see how it makes a lot of sense in imperative languages such as C#, so we might be able to get away from null checks.

 ## exhaustive pattern matching
 > I hate pattern matching... just pass in functions!